 - 1. Exploration and evaluation expense for the periods presented are largely comprised of engineering, procurement and construction management, metallurgical and environmental permitting activities for Gibellini incurred to complete the Plan of Operations and to attend to the on-going permitting process.
 Costs fluctuate from period to period based on the availability of working capital to fund such work and deadlines for meeting various project and regulatory requirements. - 2.
-General expenses were between the periods ended September 30, 2012 and September 30, 2013.
-In the period ended December 31, 2013, the Company incurred an increase in costs related to the development of its CellCube sales strategy.
-Additionally, equity-settled bonuses were awarded to certain employees.
-In the three months ended March 31, 2014 and June 30, 2014, the Company continued to incur consulting and other costs in connection with its sales strategy, and additional cash and equity-settled bonuses were awarded in the three months ended June 30, 2014. - Between the quarters ended September 30, 2012 and September 30, 2013, the Company did not grant significant numbers of options and those granted with vesting conditions vested.
-As such, there was a general decline in stock-based compensation.
-In the fourth quarter of 2013, the Company granted over 1.2 million options, most of which were fully-vested, so there was an increase in stock-based compensation for the period.
-In the three months ended June 30, 2014, the Company granted options to new employees, directors and consultants, resulting in another increase to stock-based compensation expense. - 3.
+General expenses were consistent between the periods ended December 31, 2012 and September 30, 2013.
+Since September 30, 2013, the Company incurred an increase in costs related to the development of its CellCube sales strategy, which has included additional consulting and staffing costs. - Related to the increase in staff and consulting levels and additional directors of the Company since September 30, 2013, new stock options were granted, resulting in increases to stock-based compensation.
+Additionally, the Company has also granted certain employees and consultants shares in the Company, which have also contributed to the increased stock-based compensation expense in and subsequent to the quarter ended December 31, 2013. - 3.
 The Company earns interest income from funds on deposit but has no operating revenue.
 Interest income is dependent upon the amount of funds on deposit and interest rates paid. - 4.
 Net comprehensive loss is typically a result of exploration and evaluation expenses, general expenses and stock-based compensation.
-However, in the three months ended September 30, 2013, the Company recorded a \$390 thousand write-down of water rights and in December 31, 2013, an additional expense was recorded for the \$569 thousand impairment of a deposit. - 5.
-Following a change in accounting policy described in the MD&A for December 31, 2013, certain 2012 results have been restated from those originally reported.
+However, in the three months ended September 30, 2013, the Company recorded a \$390 thousand write-down of water rights and in December 31, 2013, an additional expense was recorded for the \$569 thousand impairment of a deposit that had been paid to an EPCM contractor.